 Workplace experience can be a valuable way to help undergraduate students take the theories and concepts learned in the classroom and apply them in professional settings.
-Currently these experiences are identified and identifiable on an ad hoc basis.
-Establishing a “Workplace Experience” attribute for undergraduate courses will make it easier for students to identify courses that structure meaningful workplace experiences to enhance their education.
-It will provide for more consistent messaging by faculty, advisors, deans’ offices, and other academic administrators about the value of and expectations for workplace experiences.
-It will also allow the University to better meet demands for evaluating, tracking, and reporting on these kinds of experiences.
+The “Workplace Experience” attribute for undergraduate courses makes it easier for students to identify courses that structure meaningful workplace experiences to enhance their education.
+It provides a consistent messaging by faculty, advisors, deans’ offices, and other academic administrators about the value of and expectations for workplace experiences.
+It also allows the University to better meet demands for evaluating, tracking, and reporting on these kinds of experiences.

 The term “workplace experience” is meant to be inclusive and descriptive, encompassing internships, clinical work, cooperatives, practica, student teaching, and other credit-bearing experiences based on an immersive workplace experience that is linked to an academic program.

 The National Association of Colleges & Employers (NACE) definition of internships (or, more broadly, workplace experiences) was used in the development of this proposal:

 A form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional [workplace] setting.
 Internships [and other immersive workplace experiences] give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent. http://www.naceweb.org/internships/